against Class I FPV drones.

 [ REAL-FLIGHT ]

 Controlled flight campaigns on secured test ranges.
-Step-wise escalation from platform verification through tracking engagements to a fully-autonomous intercept of an evasive FPV threat under operator authorization.
-Every real-flight feeds sim and bench back with empirical data.
+Stepwise escalation from platform verification through tracking engagements to a fully-autonomous intercept of an evasive FPV threat under operator authorization.
+Every real flight feeds sim and bench back with empirical data.